Julie-Von/Secret-Garden/README.md

      Take n=3, k=3 as an example to explain:

-     1) Decide the 1st digit:
+     1 ）Decide the 1st digit:

         x = k/(n-1)!  =  3/2  =  1.5